Westminster Abbey

 Many kings and queens plus illustrious statesmen, soldiers, writers and musicians are buried here.

 Many graves are under the floor.
-It is necessary and okay for visitors to walk over them, with one exception: The Tomb of the Unknown Soldier.
+To move about, it is necessary and okay for visitors to walk over them, with one exception: The Tomb of the Unknown Soldier.

 The two main entrances of Westminster Abbey (see photo) have decidedly different architectural treatments.